Blazemeter/taurus/site/dat/docs/AddingExecutor.md

 Note: this article is a work-in-progress.
 It will be completed later.
-Feel free to ask your questions at Taurus [support channel](https://groups.google.com/forum/#!forum/codename-taurus) or to open a pull requst at Github.
+Feel free to ask your questions at Taurus [support channel](https://groups.google.com/forum/#!forum/codename-taurus) or to open a pull request at Github.

-There is good example of minimal custom executor code here: [examples/custom][https://github.com/Blazemeter/taurus/tree/master/examples/custom]
+There is good example of minimal custom executor code here: [examples/custom](https://github.com/Blazemeter/taurus/tree/master/examples/custom)

 So you want to support a new testing tool with Taurus.
 For that you'll have to write a new test executor.